DIL (musician)

-Dil Anthony Ajufo aka Mr DiL is a British-Nigerian actor, singer and record producer.
-He is also a film editor, audio sound engineer and AMVCA nominee known for his work on Anikulapo, She Must Be Obeyed, Sugar Rush, Nneka The Pretty Serpent, Introducing The Kuju’s and The Order Of Things.
-In music, He is also known for his music including the sound track to the Kasanova movie Don’t Let Go and his song Pretty Girls featuring Iyanya.
-His previous work includes his collaboration with Yemi Alade on the popular song Temperature. as well as production and collaboration credits with artists including Wizkid Red Rhythm Boyz II Men, Leona Lewis, Michelle Williams Electric Giant Beatz and more.
-He won a silver sales award for his work on the Lavelle smith Bodylicious soundtrack.
-His production company is called Trakk Studios and his film credits include Sugar Rush, Kasanova, Nneka the Pretty Serpent, Clued Up and more.
+Dil Anthony Chike Ajufo, professionally known as Mr DiL or just DiL, is a British-Nigerian actor, singer, record producer, film editor, and audio engineer.
+He is known for his work on films including Aníkúlápó (2022), She Must Be Obeyed (2023), Sugar Rush (2019), Nneka the Pretty Serpent (2020), Introducing the Kujus (2020), and The Order of Things (2022), and has received a nomination for the Africa Magic Viewers' Choice Awards (AMVCA).
+In music, he is known for the soundtrack song "Don't Let Go" from Kasanova (2019), the single "Pretty Girls" featuring Iyanya, and his collaboration with Yemi Alade on "Temperature".
+His production credits include work with Wizkid, Red Rhythm, Boyz II Men, Leona Lewis, and Michelle Williams.
+He received a Silver Sales Award for his work on the LaVelle Smith Jr. Bodylicious soundtrack and is the founder of Trakk Studios.

 Music

 Red Rhythm

 DiL was part of Red Rhythm's producer, songwriter and remix team along with Simon Britton and Cliff Randal. whose credits include:

 Ashanti, Aaliyah, Boyz II Men, Sean Paul, Tara McDonald, Run DMC, Liberty X, Kool & The Gang, Aggro Santos, Kimberly Wyatt, Electric Giant Beatz, Chaka Demus & Pliers, Michelle Williams Missy Elliott, Sting, Talib Kweli, Timbaland, Leona Lewis.

 DiL has shared the stage with many artists.
 He performed at the Corporate Elite Show 2014 at the Eko Hotels and Suites in Nigeria alongside Iyanya, Mavin Records, Dru Hill, Mario Freddie Jackson, Cameo (band) and many more.

 He has toured many countries performing his singles including France, Germany, United States, UK, Dubai and more.